ldijkman/ESPxWebFlMgr/README.md

 in compiler text => Creating BIN file "/tmp/arduino_build_606192/ESP8266basic.ino.bin"

+video on youtube https://youtu.be/etcRYOpT62U sorry, no sound must search/find a micophone, bet you can, make a better video?

 ![2022-01-31-173251_1360x768_scrot](https://user-images.githubusercontent.com/45427770/151834743-a5582054-5b35-49b4-b9b1-b443b1b08352.png)

 ---

 arduino ide creat a bin file, and where is it stored

+video on youtube https://youtu.be/etcRYOpT62U sorry, no sound must search/find a micophone, bet you can, make a better video?

 ![2022-02-01-035207_1360x768_scrot](https://user-images.githubusercontent.com/45427770/151906785-d47a68d5-44e7-4ddc-9504-07dda0967ec3.png)